 Once installed, this program overwrites the Master Boot Record of your entire hard drive and causes a sudden Windows crash.
 This modified MBR doesn’t let the user reboot his PC and displays a red and white ASCII skull with a ransom message with a deadline saying,

 “You became a victim of Petya Ransomware”

-It demands for a certain amount of bitcoins in exchange of the decryption key.
+It demands a certain amount of bitcoins in exchange for the decryption key.

 As per the report released by Trend Micro, the ransom price currently is $431 which is equal to 0.99 Bitcoins.
 Furthermore, the attackers warn saying that the ransom price would be doubled if the user misses the deadline shown on screen.
 The updated report, however, states that the malicious files hosted on Dropbox and its links are removed.

 If you are seeing a flashing red and white skull and crossbones screen instead of your usual Windows icon, your PC is sadly infected with this nasty ransomware.

 Download Petya ransomware decrypt tool & password generator

 The PETYA ransomware is one of the most recent online threats for PC users.
 It is malware that overwrites the MBR (Master Boot Record) of your PC leaves it unbootable and also disallows restarting the PC in Safe Mode.
 Simply put, PETYA ransomware is malware that encrypts your PC and asks for a ransom against the decryption key.

 While it is natural for users to panic in this situation and pay the ransom to get the decryption key, there is, fortunately, a decrypt tool available now.
 A new Petya password generator has been created to let the users decrypt their hard drives without paying any ransom.
 Yes!
 You can actually get your PETYA infected and encrypted disk back without paying a single bitcoin.
 However, the method is a bit technical and would not be easy for a non-techie PC user, it is still worth trying.